 Phase II ESA, as described by CAN/CSA-Z769-00 Standards, as published in March 2000 and reaffirmed in 2018 by the CSA Group.

-A Phase 2 ESA, is recommended if the Phase 1 ESA results show a likelihood of contamination.
-The contamination, based on Canadian Standards, must be sufficient enough to warrant conducting subsurface testing at strategic locations on the property.
+Phase II ESA is recommended if the Phase 1 ESA results show a likelihood of contamination.
+The contamination must be sufficient enough to warrant conducting subsurface testing at strategic locations on the property.
 Typical areas may include a property adjacent to a dry cleaner or gas station.

 Results: The samples taken are tested and analyzed in our CALA-certified laboratory to confirm whether contamination is present (or not) and to what extent, based on regulatory levels.
 If the site has been cleared, the assessment ends here.
 If not, typically a next-step plan is discussed.
 Sometimes Phase 3 Remediation is recommended.